Jeremy McNichols Player Prop Bets for NFL Week 17 | Tennessee vs. Miami 1/2/2022

 - Against the 49ers last week, McNichols rushed seven times for 31 yards (4.4 yards per carry).

-- During his last three games, McNichols has 73 rushing yards on 21 carries (24.3 yards per game), with zero touchdowns.
+- During his last three games, McNichols has 73 yards on 21 carries (24.3 ypg), with zero touchdowns.

 McNichols' Tennessee Teammates